gintsmurans/staticphp/README.md

 ####Before releasing a stable version

+* Write usage guide
+* Write api documentation, e.g. write descriptions for all staticphp class methods and files.
+* Should database run all queries in beginTransaction .. commit .. rollback mode?
 * Update help page
-* write api documentation, e.g. write descriptions for all staticphp class methods and files.
-* Should database run all queries in beginTransaction .. commit .. rollback mode?
 * Update one of the project currently using staticphp to get the idea of whether we are not missing any required variable to be available globally in view files.
 * √ Choose documentation parser. - apigen for now.
 * √ Check whether form validation helper still works and how it applies to Twig. - Works now and can be registered with twig by running \models\fv::twig_register();